daniel-hall/Stylish/README.md

 For the first time, this provides a single solution for creating and applying styles and themes that are rendered both in the running app _and_ in the storyboard.
 So what you see at design time will finally match what users will see in the app.

 - Get the full benefits of a real styling system: update a style in one place, and every view using that style updates as well.
 Only now, they update both at runtime _and_ in the storyboard.
-- Change the global stylesheet either in your info.plist, or in the code at runtime, and the app instantly updates to reflect the new theme.
+- Change the global stylesheet at any time, and the app instantly updates to reflect the new theme.
 - Stylish is completely customizable and extensible, but it comes with a full implementation of stylesheet parsing from JSON.
 Your app can even load updated stylesheets over the web and cache them as the new default theme, allowing you to tweak the the appearance or any other property of your objects after the app is deployed, or based on user, time of year, etc.
 - Stylish makes it easy to rapidly test our and iterate on designs right from Xcode:  you can apply or remove multiple styles in real time, right from the storyboard and see immediately how they will look on device.
 Or, update your JSON stylesheet in one window while your storyboard auto-updates with the changes in another window.